How to Use the Excel INDIRECT Function with Named Range (2 Examples)

 Things to Remember

-• If the INDIRECT formula refers to another worksheet, that workbook must be open or else the formula will yield a #REF!
+• If the INDIRECT formula refers to another worksheet, that workbook must be open; otherwise, it will return a #REF! error.

 Frequently Asked Questions

-• What will happen if the referred sheet or workbook is closed?
+• What happens if the referred sheet or workbook is closed?

-The other Excel workbook or spreadsheet must be open if your Indirect formula references it; otherwise, INDIRECT will return the #REF! error.
+The other workbook or spreadsheet must be open; otherwise, INDIRECT will return a #REF! error.

 Download Practice Workbook